Operational transformation: OT control (integration) algorithms

 A continuous total order is a strict total order where it is possible to detect a missing element i.e. 1,2,3,4,... is a continuous total order, 1,2,3,5,... is not a continuous total order.

-The transformation-based algorithms proposed in are based on the alternative consistency models "CSM" and "CA" as described above.
+The transformation-based algorithms proposed in Rui Li and Du Li's research are based on the alternative consistency models "CSM" and "CA" as described above.
 Their approaches differ from those listed in the table.
 They use vector timestamps for causality preservation.
 The other correctness conditions are "single-"/"multi-" operation effects relation preservation or "admissibility" preservation.
 Those conditions are ensured by the control procedure and transformation functions synergistically.
 There is no need to discuss TP1/TP2 in their work.
 Hence they are not listed in the above table.